avagordon01/profiler/readme.md

 ## motivation

-- profiling is good if your problem is visible when you average over time (e.g. perf and flamegraphs)
+- sampling is good if your problem is visible when you average over time (e.g. perf and flamegraphs)
 - tracing is good if you already have a strong hypothesis of what the problem is (e.g. all `recv` calls are slow, or this one `recv` call is slow)
     - static (compile time or manual instrumentation)
         - it's slow and painful to iterate
     - dynamic (run time) e.g. bpf based
         - doesn't have great tooling yet
         - doesn't make use of it's unique advantage: run time dynamism
+- no existing end user tool does either of these (AFAIK)
+    - dynamic tracing of user code
+    - combining sampling and tracing information
+- extra benefits
+    - live interaction between user, profiler and running application
+    - distributed, can collect from many machines to one

 ## existing tools

-- sampling (perf)
-    1. it's single machine
-    2. the live possibilities are limited
-- sampling visualisations
+- sampling (visualisation tools mostly based on perf)
     - [flamegraphs](github.com/brendangregg/flamegraph#flame-graphs-visualize-profiled-code)
         - no live capability
         - only one view